 If you thought timelines were just a straight vertical or horizontal line, you now know that they can be so much more than that.
 We’ve provided many versatile examples of timelines that are both functional and informative.
 They span the range from minimalistic to completely animated and interactive.

 Regardless of the type or amount of information you want your CSS timeline to show, one of these examples will do the job.
 Give it your personal touch with an unusual option or color scheme.

 Your website visitors will enjoy viewing information in an easily digestible format with one of these timelines.
 By choosing one of these recommended examples, you’ll help your visitors easily find the main points of information they want.

-If you enjoyed reading this article about CSS timeline examples, you should read these as well:
+If you liked this article with CSS timeline examples, you should check out this one with CSS animation examples.